nhatvo1502/MyPaperModSite/content/posts/007-website-hosting.md

 ![image](/images/007/Drawing8.png)

 # Step 1: Purchase my first domain
-At first, I planned to buy my first domain from AWS but they don't support *.one* so I bought from GoDaddy.com.
+At first, I planned to buy my first domain from AWS but they don't support *.one* so I bought from GoDaddy instead.
+I will need to update its Nameservers records (NS) in GoDaddy console as an extra step compares to buying directly from AWS registra which I don't have to.

 # Step 2: Update Domain Nameserver with AWS Route53 generated NS

-Since the domain that I bought from Godaddy.com is currently using the nameservers from Godaddy.com.
-I would need to update these NS, so that any traffic to my domain **nvo.one** will be routed to my AWS CloudFront.
+When we first buy a domain from GoDaddy, by default, GoDaddy will provides 2 default NS records that point to GoDaddy server.
+Since I'm going to use AWS Route53, I will modify my domain NS.

-## Generate AWS NS Records
+## First, I need to generate new AWS NameServers from Route53
 1. Sign in to **AWS Management Console** and navigate to Route53.
 2. On the left panel, select **Hosted zones**.
 3. Choose **Create hosted zone**.